Aftercare

 What is Second Skin?

-Second Skin is a thin, transparent, medical-grade adhesive film that protects your fresh tattoo like a breathable bandage.
-It acts as a barrier against bacteria and friction while allowing your skin to heal naturally with its own moisture.
+Second Skin is a clear, medical adhesive film that protects your new tattoo from bacteria and friction while helping it heal naturally by locking in moisture.

 Benefits of Second Skin: